NikiNikiforidi/eng89_2tier_app_deployment/README.md

 ` scp -i ~/.ssh/eng89_devops.pem -r app/ubuntu@54.73.28.131:~/app/`
 <br> </br>
 - Where:
-- - `scp` securly copies files
+	- `scp` securly copies files
-- - `~/.ssh...` is path to where to fetch the file
+	- `~/.ssh...` is path to where to fetch the file
-- - `-r` copy all items
+	- `-r` copy all items
-- - `app` from this current location
+	- `app` from this current location
-- - `ubuntu...` copy to specific instance
+	- `ubuntu...` copy to specific instance
-- - `:~/app/` where you want to copy it
+	- `:~/app/` where you want to copy it
-- Once copy complete, youshould have app folder in the instance
+- Once copy complete, you should have app folder in the instance
 <br> </br>
 - -------------------------------------
 ### 2 tier architecture Sparta Global app setup